berktepebag/carnd-term1-project2-traffic-sign-classifier/writeup_sdcnd_project2_berk_tepebag.md

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

+***Pre-run Predictions For the Internet Images:

+1. Image: "Image is looking straight to camera, brightness and contrast is not so well, image is bit grayish which may cause problems when applying gray scale.."
+2. Image: "Image is looking to camera straight forward, brightness and contrast is almost perfect.
+Classification should be done with out problem."
+3. Image: "Image is taken from left bottom side of the sign, disturbance in alignment may cause wrong classification of the sign."
+4. Image: "Image is taken from right bottom side of the sign, disturbed alignment may cause wrong classification of the sign.
+Also image is bit grayish which can cause problem when applying gray scale."
+5. Image: "Image is taken from left bottom side of the sign, disturbance in alignment may cause wrong classification of the sign.
+Birghtness and contrast is not a problem."
+6. Image: "Image is taken almost straight, brightness and contrast is good for classification. "
+7. Image: "Image is taken almost straight, brightness and contrast is fairly good for classification."]

 Here are the results of the prediction:

 | Image			       	 		|     Prediction	        					|